Bucks County, Pennsylvania

 Two communities, one ZIP code

-Feasterville-Trevose shares ZIP code 19053 across two distinct communities — Feasterville to the north in Lower Southampton Township, and Trevose to the south straddling into Bensalem Township.
-Each carries its own character, but buyers and agents treat them as one cohesive market.
+Feasterville-Trevose shares ZIP code 19053 across two distinct communities — Feasterville to the north in Lower Southampton Township, and Trevose to the south extending into Bensalem Township.
+Each carries its own character, but buyers and agents often view them as one connected market area.

 A deeply rooted community

 Bucks County is the third-oldest county in Pennsylvania, with roots tracing to William Penn.
-Feasterville-Trevose carries that heritage — established neighborhoods, generational homeownership, and a community fabric that's been in place for decades.
+Feasterville-Trevose reflects that history through established neighborhoods, long-term homeownership patterns, and a community fabric that's been in place for decades.

 Trevose's unusual name

 The community of Trevose takes its name from the Growden Mansion, the homestead of settler Joseph Growden.
-"Trevose" derives from the Cornish word Trenfos, meaning farm — a linguistic thread connecting Lower Bucks County to 17th-century Cornwall, England.
+"Trevose" derives from the Cornish word Trenfos, meaning farm — a linguistic connection linking Lower Bucks County to 17th-century Cornwall, England.

 Location that genuinely delivers

-Approximately 13.6 miles from Philadelphia, Feasterville-Trevose sits at the intersection of I-95, the Pennsylvania Turnpike (I-276), and Route 1.
-This triple-highway access makes it one of the most commuter-practical addresses in Lower Bucks County — reachable from Philadelphia, Trenton, or the New Jersey shore with equal ease.
+Approximately 13.6 miles from Philadelphia, Feasterville-Trevose sits at the intersection of Interstate 95, the Pennsylvania Turnpike (I-276), and Route 1.
+This triple-highway access makes it one of the more commuter-practical locations in Lower Bucks County — reachable from Philadelphia, Trenton, or the New Jersey shore with relative ease.

 Housing stock with real variety

 The 19053 market spans a genuine price range — from entry-level attached homes under $300,000 to larger single-family properties exceeding $700,000 — all within the same school district.
-That breadth makes it one of the few Bucks County communities where multiple buyer profiles can find a fit.
+That breadth makes it one of the few Bucks County communities where multiple buyer budgets and housing preferences can find a fit.

 Feasterville-Trevose sits right at the seam between Northeast Philadelphia and the broader Bucks County suburbs — and that position is exactly why it matters so much to my practice.
-Buyers moving out of the city discover it first.
+Buyers moving out of the city discover it early in their search.
 Buyers moving within Bucks County move through it.
 I know this market from both directions.

 Brian Lanoza · PA License RS279853 · Century 21 Advantage Gold